Where Can I Send My Out of Control Teenager? Programs for Troubled Teens

 Residential Treatment Centers

-Residential treatment centers offer intensive therapeutic support for teenagers with substance abuse issues, and behavioral and teen mental health disorders.
+Residential treatment centers offer intensive therapeutic support for teenagers with substance abuse issues, delinquent behaviors and behavioral and teen mental health disorders.
 Key Healthcare teen residential treatment program provides a safe and structured environment with round-the-clock support and supervision to help adolescents aged 13-17 overcome challenges, reach their full potential and live healthy, productive lives.

 Adolescents who attend teen residential treatment centers are protected from outside influences and triggers, allowing them to focus fully on their recovery and acquire the necessary skills for healthier and balanced lives.
 During the program, clinical treatment professionals administer a range of therapeutic approaches and activities, such as teen individual therapy, teen group therapy, holistic therapies, recreational therapies, exercise, and nutrition, as well as family-centered treatment and academic support for better treatment outcomes.